 What Are My Muscles Doing When I Lift Weights?

-When you lift a weight, your muscles contract.
+Muscles contract when you lift a weight.
 There are two types of muscle contractions: concentric and eccentric.

 Weight Training: Not Just for Muscles